munzir/18-OnlineCoM/README.md

-# 18aOnlineCoM
+# 18OnlineCoM
-Codebase for the OnlineCoM, including scripts.
+Codebase for the OnlineCoM, including scripts created during the progress of the project.